Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

-As expected, finitely many sinks can exist, and these are {codimension-0 stable}.
-Indeed, sinks are hyperbolic sets.
-The existence of infinitely many sinks has also been established (see \cite{Newhouse}), together with some preliminary results concerning their stability (see \cite{GS}).
-More intricate dynamics have likewise been shown to occur.
-In particular, the existence of a \emph{period-doubling Cantor attractor}—an invariant, non-hyperbolic, minimal set carrying a measure with zero Lyapunov exponent—has been proved (see \cite{CLM, LM}).
-This set is known to be {codimension- 1 stable}.
-Furthermore, the existence of two period-doubling Cantor attractors has been demonstrated, and these are {codimension-2 stable} (see \cite{Pal}).
+Beyond periodic behaviour, non periodic dynamics have likewise been shown to occur.
+In particular, the existence of a \emph{period-doubling Cantor attractor}, an invariant, non-hyperbolic, minimal set carrying a measure with zero Lyapunov exponent, has been proved (see \cite{CLM, GvST, LM1}).
+This set is known to be {codimension-1 stable}.
+In addition, maps exhibiting two period-doubling Cantor attractors have been constructed, and these are {codimension-2 stable} (see \cite{Pal}).

-Even more complex invariant sets, known as \emph{strange attractors}, have been shown to exist in this family.
-Strange attractors are invariant, non-hyperbolic, and chaotic sets (they carry a measure having positive Lyapunov exponent).
-The seminal work establishing their existence is \cite{BC}, where a remarkably intricate and ingenious proof was developed.
-Similar constructions adapted to more general systems and further studies were later given in \cite{BergerAst, BY, BV, Haz, MV, WY, WY1}.
-Coexistence of these sets is established in \cite{BP}.
-What makes these sets chaotic is the existence of a point satisfying the \emph{Collet–Eckmann condition}, which, roughly speaking, asserts that the derivative of the map grows at least exponentially fast along the orbit of this point (see Definition~\ref{def:CE} for a precise formulation).
+Even more intricate invariant sets, known as \emph{strange attractors}, have been shown to exist in H\'enon-like families.
+Strange attractors are invariant, non-hyperbolic, and chaotic sets, in the sense that they support an invariant measure with positive Lyapunov exponent.
+Their existence was first established in the seminal work \cite{BC}, which introduced a new and highly nontrivial construction.
+Similar constructions and further developments were later given in \cite{BY, BV, BergerAst, Haz, MV, WY, WY1}, and the coexistence of multiple strange attractors was established in \cite{BP}.

+In many constructions, the analysis of chaotic dynamics relies on the identification of a point satisfying the \emph{Collet–Eckmann condition}.
+Roughly speaking, this condition asserts that the derivative of the map grows exponentially fast along the orbit of this point (see Definition~\ref{def:CE} for a precise formulation).

-A natural question then arises: what can be said about the \emph{stability} of strange attractors?
-Their chaotic nature makes this question extremely challenging.
-It is known that, in parameter space, there exists a positive Lebesgue measure set of maps exhibiting such attractors; however, their topology changes as the parameter varies.
-So far, we lack the tools to clearly address this problem.
-The present paper aims to provide a partial answer to this question.
-A new construction and new tools are given.
-Furthermore, while trying to answer this question, we found new fascinating phenomena, namely the existence of maps with infinitely many sinks accumulating on a set containing a Collet-Eckmann point.
+A natural question then arises: what can be said about the stability of strange attractors?
+Because of their chaotic nature, this question is particularly challenging.
+It is known that, in parameter space, there exists a positive Lebesgue measure set of maps exhibiting such attractors.
+However, the structure of these attractors typically changes as the parameter varies.
+At present, we lack general tools to determine whether, and in what sense, such chaotic sets can be stable.
+The present paper provides a first answer to this question for a class of non-hyperbolic chaotic invariant sets.
+Our approach is to identify a precise notion of stability for dynamics that lie well beyond the uniformly hyperbolic setting.